St0ff3l/TreasureGO-USM-CAT304W-CSE341W-Project/README.md

-# TreasureGO
+# TreasureGo

 ## Project Overview
-TreasureGO is a web platform for buying and selling second-hand items.
+TreasureGo is a web platform for buying and selling second-hand items.
 Users can post listings, search and filter products, and complete purchases.
 The interface is lightweight and responsive, optimized for both mobile and desktop experiences.

 ## Key Features
 - **User system:** registration/login, profile management, avatar display, and session checks (PHP backend).